melkishengue/bunest-jsx-htmx/README.md

 ### 2. [Serving static files (`@nestjs/serve-static`)](https://docs.nestjs.com/recipes/serve-static)

-To serve static files in production, you must modify the build script to include the static files in the build output.
+To serve static files in production, you must modify the build script to include them in the build output.
 There are two methods to achieve this:

 #### Method 1.
 Specify the path to the static files in the `entrypoints` array: